 Mini PCS are captivating beyond their nimble design and agile ability, offering great versatility value and innovative experiences with privacy, security, and the latest technology for connectivity and collaboration.
 With a range of mini PC products on the market today, such as Intel® NUC, powered by the latest Intel® Core™ i5 or i7 processors, it's now easier than ever to get great performance in a small form factor.

 Reason No. 1: Space

 Space is often at a premium for small businesses.
-Yet a full desktop tower typically stands at least 22 inches high—with widths and depths of 8 and 24 inches, respectively.
-Contrast that with a mini PC like the Intel® NUC.
-It's less than 2 inches high, with a footprint of just over 4 x 4 inches.
+While a full desktop tower typically stands at least 22 inches high—with widths and depths of 8 and 24 inches, a mini PC sits at less than 2 inches high, with a footprint of just over 4 x 4 inches.

 Reason No. 2: Versatility

 Mini PCs can be set up in creative ways and places.
 Use a mini PC to support digital signage, interactive kiosks, conference room screens, or embedded IoT applications.
 Your employees can also enjoy a great range of features to enhance daily productivity tasks, videoconferencing, and multimedia experiences.

 Reason No. 3: Value

 Mini PCs require little energy compared to desktops.
 The low-power components don't produce much heat, so you won't need power-hungry fans to keep the machines cool in small spaces.
 If sustainability and energy savings are important to your business, you can choose an Energy Star–certified mini PC to ensure efficient power consumption.